dgilbertsei/media_acquiadam/README.md

 See "Storing private information securely in Drupal": https://docs.acquia.com/article/storing-private-information-securely-drupal#conf

 * Visit the module configuration page and set the Client ID and Secret.
-* Configure the organization domain if different from the default.

 ## Background user